-Besides this false-sense-of-security problem, there are other (perhaps less frequently discussed but still valid) limitations of Value At Risk:
+Besides this false sense of security problem, there are other (perhaps less frequently discussed but still valid) limitations of Value At Risk.

-Value At Risk gets difficult to calculate with large portfolios
+Difficult to calculate for large portfolios

 When you're calculating Value At Risk of a portfolio, you need to measure or estimate not only the return and volatility of individual assets, but also the correlations between them.
 With growing number and diversity of positions in the portfolio, the difficulty (and cost) of this task grows exponentially.

-Value at Risk is not additive
+VAR is not additive

 The fact that correlations between individual risk factors enter the VAR calculation is also the reason why Value At Risk is not simply additive.
 The VAR of a portfolio containing assets A and B does not equal the sum of VAR of asset A and VAR of asset B.

-The resulting VAR is only as good as the inputs and assumptions
+Only as good as the inputs and assumptions

 As with other quantitative tools in finance, the result and the usefulness of VAR is only as good as your inputs.
 A common mistake with using the classical variance-covariance Value At Risk method is assuming normal distribution of returns for assets and portfolios with non-normal skewness or excess kurtosis.
 Using unrealistic return distributions as inputs can lead to underestimating the real risk with VAR.

-Different Value At Risk methods lead to different results
+Different VAR methods lead to different results

 There are several alternative and very different approaches which all eventually lead to a number called Value At Risk: there is the classical variance-covariance parametric VAR, but also the Historical VAR method, or the Monte Carlo VAR approach (the latter two are more flexible with return distributions, but they have other limitations).
 Having a wide range of choices is useful, as different approaches are suitable for different types of situations.
 However, different approaches can also lead to very different results with the same portfolio, so the representativeness of VAR can be questioned.